Litigation and enforcement in Turkey: overview

 Enforcement of a foreign judgment

-The subject matter of the judgment must not fall under the exclusive jurisdiction of Turkish courts.
+The decision must not concern a matter that is subject to the exclusive jurisdiction of the Turkish courts.

 Alternative dispute resolution